DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2019-03-19-microsites-for-medical-seo.md

 ---
 post_title: Are Microsites Good for SEO?
-date: 2019-05-19T05:00:00.000+00:00
+date: 2019-05-19T05:00:00.000Z
 post_author: Keisha Dunstan
 tags:
   - Website
   - SEO
+post_intro: >-
-post_intro: When considering the direction for your website, a strong SEO strategy is absolutely key to your success.
+  When considering the direction for your website, a strong SEO strategy is absolutely key to your success.
 And when putting together your SEO campaign, you may be wondering if it’s a good idea to set up a few microsites in addition to your main website or in lieu of it.
-post_image: "/uploads/MicrositeThumb-1.png"
+post_image: /uploads/MicrositeThumb-1.png
+post_highlight: >-
-post_highlight: When considering the direction for your website, a strong SEO strategy is absolutely key to your success.
+  When considering the direction for your website, a strong SEO strategy is absolutely key to your success.
 And when putting together your SEO campaign, you may be wondering if it’s a good idea to set up a few microsites in addition to your main website or in lieu of it.
 post_type:
   - blog
 product:
   - lead generator
   - website management
+_template: post_template
 ---

 Before you consider a microsite, understand there are pros and cons to using them as part of your marketing strategy.

 ### What is a Microsite?